Skip to main content

 1. Log in to GravityZone Control Center

-2. Navigate to Network > Packages.
+2. Go to the Network > Installation Packages page.

 3. Click Add at the upper side of the table.